A Quick Overview of How the Momentum System Works – And Why it Works So Well

 We have a a step-by-step “Trade Plan” for getting started with the system and the exact progression for scaling up over time:

-Here’s a screenshot of what transpired on 4/13 so you can see the System Notes that provide a play-by-play of everything that transpired (read from the bottom up).
+Here’s a screenshot of the Desktop Alert Software so you can see the System Notes that provide a play-by-play of everything that transpires (read from the bottom up).

 And there’s also a lot more going on “under the hood”.